. . . : : History / David’s Bio, Background & Achievements

 Amphibian Air Car

 With the green light in sight David worked closely with Jerry upfront in order to understand the full scope of this multitiered project.
 Multiple ride concepts were illustrated with the primary pitch being the air car ride.
-Mr. Barber and David coined the name of the primary ride for the pitch the Amphibian Air Car ride.
-It was essentially an amphibious form of bumper cars in a mash up with Floridian fan boats.
+Mr. Barber and David coined the name of the primary ride for the pitch called the Amphibian Air Car ride.
+It was essentially an amphibious form of bumper cars in a mash up with Florida swamp fan boats.
 Below are the patent illustrations as well as the letter from Jerry the following year.
 David’s renditions were airbrush, colored pencil, and spray paint.

 It was an amazing opportunity, but what David remembers most is the moment he was invited into Mr. Barber’s home for their initial meeting.
 There had to be a least fifty patents covering the walls of the showman’s house.
 It was quite clear that Jerry had a busy mind.
 It was humbling to be fortunate enough to work for such an enigmatic, creative genius.